opengovsg/postmangovsg/sst/README.md

 ## Overview

 This folder contains serverless constructs for Postman developed using SST.
-In the long-term, all the features currently in the `serverless` folder will be migrated to be developed and deployed using SST.

 ## AWS Credentials